 Don't ever let your dog chew up a tennis ball - the inside is actually TOXIC to your pet!
 So what can we use them for?
 Playing fetch!
 Yes, teach your best friend to play fetch.
 Good exercise for your dog, it can also be a perfect opportunity to practice some obedience training (making your pet bring it back, release it to you, stay while you throw the ball, then release him to go get it).

 Have problems getting your dog to bring it back every time or give the ball back to you?
 Teach your dog to fetch: put a 30 or 50 foot long line on your dog, and hold onto the end.
 When he picks up the ball and heads the other direction (or tries to get you to chase him), simply reel the line in like you're fishing.

-You can even get cool contraptions like this slingshot or a Chuck It! for throwing it really far:
+You can even get cool contraptions like a slingshot or a Chuck It! for throwing it really far!